nilsnevertree/sdm-eurec4a/docs/source/cloud_and_cluster_identification.rst

 In the whole cloud composite dataset, many differnt cloud types can be found.
 Thus it might make sense to take a look on individual cloud.
-Therefore a script is implemented to identify individual clouds in the cloud composite dataset (data\observation\cloud_composite\processed\cloud_composite.nc)
+Therefore a script is implemented to identify individual clouds in the cloud composite dataset ``data/observation/cloud_composite/processed/cloud_composite.nc``.
+To obtain this see
+:ref: `data_preprocessing`

 Below you can find a copy of this script.
 The important lines are highlighted.